New Town, Luton

-New Town is a district of Luton, just south east of the town centre, in the Luton district, in the ceremonial county of Bedfordshire, England.
-It is roughly bounded by Castle Street and London Road to the west, Seymour Road to the East, New Town Street to the North, and Cutenhoe Road to the south.
+New Town is a district of Luton, just south east of the town centre, in Bedfordshire, England.
+It is roughly bounded by Castle Street and London Road to the west, Seymour Road to the east, New Town Street to the north, and Cutenhoe Road to the south.

 Local area

 Castle Street was the site of a medieval castle.
 The district has characteristic pubs and has traditionally been a working class area of the town.
 To alleviate the housing shortage of the 1960s several multi-story flats were built and an industrial park was added in the 1980s to attract new industries.
 The ring road, which passes nearby, was created at the same time to ease traffic congestion from the M1 motorway to the ever expanding Luton Airport.

 Politics

 New Town is part of South ward, which is represented by Cllr David Agbley (Labour), Cllr Fatima Begum (Labour) and Cllr Javeria Hussain (Labour).

 The ward forms part of the parliamentary constituency of Luton South and the MP is Rachel Hopkins (Labour).